Leavenworth County Court Records

 - In person or by mail: Contact the Clerk at (913) 684-0700 and provide the case number or the names of both parties along with the approximate year of filing.
 Fees apply for both certified and uncertified copies.

-- Online: Basic case information (filing date, case status, parties) can be found through the District Court case search.
+- Online: Basic case information (filing date, case status, parties) is searchable through the District Court case search.
 Full document images may not be available electronically for all family cases.

 The Kansas Department of Health and Environment (KDHE) maintains an index of divorces granted in Kansas and can issue divorce verification letters, though it does not hold copies of the actual decree.